Georiviere/Georiviere-admin/install/README.rst

 Requirements
 ============
 * You need docker installed.
 Docker-compose is recommended in the configuration below.

-* Optional : if you want to use external database, prepare a postresql database with postgis enable and dedicated user.
+* **Optional** : if you want to use external database, prepare a postgresql 10+ postgis2.5+ database with postgis and postgis_raster enabled, and a dedicated user.

-* You can use external database by commenting postgres references in docker-compose.yml
+You can use external database by commenting postgres container and volume references in docker-compose.yml, and set variables :
+    * POSTGRES_HOST
+    * POSTGRES_PORT
-  * set POSTGRES_HOST, POSTGRES_USER and POSTGRES_DATABASE variables in .env
+    * POSTGRES_USER
+    * POSTGRES_PASSWORD
+    * POSTGRES_DB

 * You can use external nginx proxy.
-Use and edit provided nginx conf file.
+Edit provided nginx conf file and comment nginx references in docker-compose.yml.
+Fix web:8000 to 127.0.0.1:8000 in nginx.conf.

 Install
 =======

 * Download `zip package <https://github.com/Georiviere/Georiviere-admin/releases/latest/download/install.zip>`_
-* Unzip it where you want and enter it
+* Unzip it where you want

 .. code-block :: bash

     unzip install.zip
     cd georiviere

 * Prepare environment variables

 .. code-block :: bash

     cp .env.dist .env

-* -> Set all required values
+-> Set all required values

 * Set default var folder

 .. code-block :: bash

     mkdir var
     docker-compose run --rm web bash -c "exit"

 * Set your var/conf/custom.py if required (as geotrek overlay, some settings should be set BEFORE database initialization)

 * Init database and project config

   .. code-block :: bash

       docker-compose run --rm web update.sh

 * Create your super user

   .. code-block :: bash

       docker-compose run --rm web ./manage.py createsuperuser

 * Launch stack

   .. code-block :: bash

       docker-compose up